 I drank Gini Salvarenza several times during 2017; at Gini, and again at the Soave Versus exhibition in Verona.
 Then more bottles at home with friends.
 And of course, the rest of their wine range comes highly recommended too.
 See Gini?
 Buy it!

 Via G. Matteotti 42

 Monteforte d’Alpone (VR)

-For Chiara Mattiello, of the Consorzio Tutela Vini Soave e Recioto di Soave, with thanks for organising superb visits with Gini and Soave Versus.
+For Chiara Mattiello of the Consorzio Tutela Vini Soave e Recioto di Soave, thanks for organising superb visits with Gini and Soave Versus.